-Study abroad tours are part of students’ education at SBHs to expose them to world cultures beyond the shores of America and beyond our home in NC.
 While only 10 middle school students and a few adults get to travel every 2 years, our responsibility is to share the lessons we learned when we return.
-Beginning with the Australia travel abroad, each student will publish booklets on their travels and build a library collection for all students to learn and enjoy from our travels.
-This first series is called Adventures in Australia.
+Each student publishes booklets depicting their travels.
+These booklets remain in our library collection for all students to learn and enjoy.

-Japukai Cultural Park, Australia 2015 – we visited Japukai Cultural Park to learn about the history, culture, art, and music of the Aborigines, the native people of Australia who lived on the land in harmony with nature 40-50,000 years before the settlers from England first landed there in 1733.
+One memorable trip was our Australia Adventure in 2015.
+There, we visited Japukai Cultural Park to learn about the history, culture, art, and music of the Aborigines, the native people of Australia who lived on the land in harmony with nature 40-50,000 years before the settlers from England first landed there in 1733.
 The aborigine people migrated from Africa thousands of years ago and were the first inhabitants of the region.

 They were hunter gatherers, passed on their traditions and culture in storytelling, music, and art from generation to generation, and were a rather peaceful, spiritual people who believed their responsibility was to preserve and protect the earth.
 Like the stories of native Americans, native Alaskans and similar indigenous peoples, the European settlers who invaded their land believed them to be primitive and uncivilized, took possession of their land, and stole their children in an effort to replace the aborigine culture with modern western culture and traditions.